Rick Carlisle Faces Old Team In December

-This Matchup Is Going To Be Really Really Weird For Luka Doncic, Mark Cuban And The Mavericks
+Luka Doncic, Mark Cuban And The Dallas Mavericks Are Going To Have A Really Weird Matchup

 The Dallas Mavericks (owned by Mark Cuban) employed Rick Carlisle as their head coach for 13 years.